Algebraic-Programming/HiCR/examples/objectStore/singleInstance/README.rst

 We do it again by modifying the buffer content first, and then testing out data object copying capabilities.

-Destroy Data Object
+Destroy data object
 -------------------

-Finally, we destroy the Data Object:
+Finally, we destroy the data object:

 .. code-block:: c++